 First, you must have a contact lens prescription before you can purchase contact lenses.
-This means you’ll need to schedule an eye exam and contact lens fitting with our San Antonio optometrist before you buy.
+This means you’ll need to schedule an eye exam and contact lens fitting with our northern San Antonio optometrist before you buy.
 Even if you’re only interested in colored contact lenses, you are required to get an eye exam and contact lens fitting first!

 Want to learn more about the benefits of contact lenses?
-Call (210) 988-9517 or contact our eye doctor in San Antonio online today to schedule an appointment.
+Call (210) 988-9517 or contact our eye doctor in northern San Antonio online today to schedule an appointment.